Human Subject Research Documentation Requirements

 - Proof of completed human research ethics and human subjects training (e.g., training certificate, institutional verification of training)

 These documents must be submitted concurrently with the research proposal.
-For assistance with submission of documentation, contact the Human Research Protection Official (HRPO), Ms. Sevgi Bullock, via e-mail at email@example.com.
+For assistance with submission of documentation, contact the Human Research Protection Official (HRPO), Ms. Suzanne May at email@example.com.

-Note: In accordance with DoDI 3216.02, for research greater than minimal risk, administrative procedures to protect human subjects from medical expenses (not otherwise provided or reimbursed) that are the direct result of participation in a research project must be addressed.
+Note: In accordance with DoDI 3216.02 and the SECNAV 3900.39 (series), for research greater than minimal risk, administrative procedures to protect human subjects from medical expenses (not otherwise provided or reimbursed) that are the direct result of participation in a research project must be addressed.
 Documentation describing those procedures may be requested.

 - Institutional Agreement for IRB Review: If an engaged institution does not have an IRB appropriate for review of DoN-sponsored research, the institution may designate IRB(s) outside of the institution.
 The institutional agreement for IRB review is signed by both the engaged institution as well as the institution supplying IRB review services, and outlines the roles and responsibilities of the institution and the IRB.